nibio-org/vips-observation-app/README.md

 The router components (the "pages" in the Single Page Application that you manage) are found in `/src/components`.
 The router (paths + components definitions) is found in `/src/router/index.js`

+### Checking out new code
+Remember to always run `npm install` after checking out new code from the repository.
+That way, new dependencies will be installed.